Comparison guide

 One shared modern subject: Gare Saint-Lazare

 The Gare Saint-Lazare makes the difference unusually concrete because both artists worked around the same modern subject.
 Monet painted the station in a series in 1877.
-He makes steam, iron, glass, engines, and light behave like a changing atmosphere.
-The station becomes a machine for producing optical events.
+He shows steam, iron, glass, locomotives, silhouettes, and light changing from one canvas to the next.
+The station interests him as a place where air, smoke, and light keep shifting.

 Manet's The Railway, painted in 1873, stays near the same urban world but refuses the locomotive as the main spectacle.
 The train is absent.
-The fence, steam, child, woman, and viewer's position become the subject.
-Monet makes the railway a study of energy and visibility; Manet makes it a study of modern obstruction and social distance.
+The fence, steam, child, and woman are enough to make modernity felt.
+Monet looks at what the station does to light; Manet looks at what it does to bodies and gazes.

 Why both still matter

 Together, they show two paths into modern painting.
-Monet asks what happens when appearances keep changing.
-Manet asks what happens when modern life refuses to be idealized.
-The names are close; the questions are not.
+Monet compares the effects of light.
+Manet tests the viewer's gaze.
+The names are close; the methods are not.

 Continue the path